PandaHajs/Snake/README.md

 ## Simple Snake

-A simple snake game created with React, TypeScript and SASS (.scss) in Next.JS
+A simple snake game created with React, TypeScript and SASS (.scss) using the Next.JS framework.

-Version: 1.0
+Version: 1.1